 My path to using Orton-Gillingham and a structured literacy approach with my students actually began many years ago.

-My fourth year of teaching…
+In my fourth year of teaching…

 I switched jobs and was hired to teach third grade in a new school district.
 Fresh out of graduate school, I had A LOT of ideas about how to teach reading and the approach I wanted to take, which I learned in graduate school.
 That’s right.
-I started out with the approach many young and impressionable teachers used-balanced literacy.
+I started out with the approach many young and impressionable teachers used, balanced literacy.
 Little did I know those ideas would be totally turned on their heads.
 I would go in a completely opposite direction because balanced literacy was simply not cutting it for my students.

 I struggled to reach my students.